 Training Contract Advisory Service (TCAS)

-TCAS is available to LPC students and provides dedicated advice to help you to find a training contract.
+TCAS is available to SPP students and provides dedicated advice to help you to find a training contract.

 Mooting is a training exercise for students allowing them to undertake a mock trial, arguing two sides of a point.